How to Visit Magnetic Island (Australia) in One Day?

 Beer price Australia/your country

-The hike up to the Fort naturally leads you through the lush eucalyptus forest where you will be all amazed when spotting your first koala!
-They hide here and there on the branches in the eucalyptus trees – and are just as cute in real life as you imagine them!
+The hike up to the Fort naturally takes you through the lush eucalyptus forest, where you will be delighted to spot your first koala!
+They hide here and there among the branches of the eucalyptus trees — and are just as adorable in real life as you imagine them to be.

 Day Trip Magnetic Island Australia, rock wallabies | Photo: Travel In Culture

-A last thing you won’t want to miss before heading back to Townsville is the rock wallabies (the marsupials which are the tiniest kind of kangaroos that exists) living in the rocky terrain at the coast on the northern side of Geoffrey Bay at Arcadia.
-Here they hop around in their rocky habitat – always ready for snacks offered by the visitors.
+One last thing you will not want to miss before heading back to Townsville is the rock wallabies — the smallest kind of kangaroo — living among the rocky terrain on the northern side of Geoffrey Bay at Arcadia.
+Here, they hop around their rocky habitat, always ready for a snack.

-At the end of an amazing day on the Great Barrier Reef island, you will take the ferry back to Townsville!
-No doubt you will sleep very well after your long day on Magnetic Island!
+At the end of your eventful day on the Great Barrier Reef island, you will take the ferry back to Townsville — ready for a well-earned, restful night after your long day on Magnetic Island!

 Read next: Explore Queensland’s Outback: Chillagoe